igarcica/PicknPlace/pnp_planner/README.md

 or `rosplan_tutorial10_sim.launch` without launching the robot.

+Execute the script `problem_generation.py` to generate the PDDL problem based on the objects to pile.

+Introduce the number of objects to pile, the object names and the layers in the *n_objs_pile*, *objs_to_pile* and *layers* parameters of the reconfigure, respectively.
 Press `plan_pddl_demo` in the reconfigure to generate problem, plan and parse.
 If the plan is correct (check with `rostopic echo /rosplan_planner_interface/planner_output -p -n 1`), dispatch the plan calling the service:

 ``rosservice call /rosplan_plan_dispatcher/dispatch_plan``